TosbackCgusBridge-Bot/CGUs-versions/Walmart/Privacy Policy.md

 This Policy applies to customer information we collect in the United States and Puerto Rico at Walmart retail stores ("stores") and through our websites (for purposes of this Policy, "websites" includes our mobile applications).

-Walmart has specific Notices of Privacy Practices for its personal information practices relating to the Pharmacy and Vision Center operations in our retail stores.
-These **Notices** are available at each Pharmacy and Vision Center.
+Walmart has a specific Notice of Privacy Practices for its personal information practices relating to our Health and Wellness operations (Pharmacy and Vision Center) in our retail stores.
+This **Notice** is available at each Pharmacy and Vision Center.

 Information We Collect: